WWE Rumors: Former Champion Permanently Replacing Legend On ‘Raw’ Announce Team

-Joe has dealt with several injuries over the last two years, and that includes multiple concussions.
-Currently, he has not been cleared to return to the ring, but fans have been waiting for the day the former United States Champion can get back into action.
+Joe has dealt with several injuries over the last two years, including multiple concussions.
+Currently, he is not cleared to return to the ring, but fans have been waiting for the day the former United States Champion can get back into action.

-During his time out of the ring, Joe has done some announcing work for WWE, and they’ve loved how he has performed, as reported by Wrestling Observer Newsletter.
+During his time out of the ring, Joe has done some announcing work for WWE, and the company is seemingly pleased with how he has performed, as reported by Wrestling Observer Newsletter.
 Lately, Joe has been filling in on Monday nights for Lawler, but it now appears as if this is going to be a permanent move.

 Dave Meltzer states that no matter when the pandemic situation eases up, fans have likely seen the last of Lawler.
 Even if Samoa Joe progresses well with his recovery, he will remain at the announce booth on Raw and do it on a full-time basis, as reported by Wrestle Talk.